raspi-robotics/raspi-robotics.github.io/docs/linuximage.md

 title: Linux Image
 permalink: /linuximage/
 ---
+The following instructions walk you through imaging an SD card running Ubuntu 22.04 for a Raspberry Pi.
+This has been tested on both 2GB and 8GB Raspberry Pi 4B computers.

+Last Updated: March 26, 2023

 # Installing Ubuntu 22.04
 Use the Raspberry Pi Imager to install Ubuntu Server 22.04 LTS (64-BIT)

+## Compiling a New Linux Kernel
+(ADD EXPLANATION)

 Follow the instructions from the [Raspberry Pi Documentation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compiling-the-kernel) to cross-compile a newer version of their linux kernel [rpi-6.1.y](https://github.com/raspberrypi/linux).
 To make sure you are compiling this specific version, swap out their **Get the Kernel Sources** command with